Albert Sabin: Polio research

-With the menace of polio growing, Sabin and other researchers, most notably Jonas Salk in Pittsburgh and Hilary Koprowski and H. R. Cox in New York City and Philadelphia, respectively, sought a vaccine to prevent or mitigate the illness.
-This was complicated because there were multiple strains of the disease.
-In 1951, the National Foundation for Infantile Paralysis's typing program confirmed the existence of three main serotypes of poliovirus, since known as type 1, type 2, and type 3.
+In the early 1950s, Sabin and other researchers, most notably Jonas Salk in Pittsburgh and Hilary Koprowski and Herald Cox worked to develop a vaccine to prevent or mitigate the illness.
+This was complicated because it was suspected there were several polio strains that cause the disease that had to be identified first.
+In 1951, the National Foundation for Infantile Paralysis's typing program confirmed the existence of three main serotypes of poliovirus that cause the disease in humans: type 1, type 2, and type 3.

-Salk developed an inactivated poliovirus vaccine (IPV), a "dead" vaccine given by injection, which was released for use in 1955.
+Salk developed an inactivated poliovirus vaccine (IPV), a killed virus vaccine given by injection, which was tested in 1954 and approved for use in 1955.

-It was effective in preventing most of the complications of polio, but did not prevent the initial intestinal infection.
+It was effective in preventing most people who had a full course of four injections from getting polio.
+The Salk vaccine did not prevent replication of the virus in the intestinal tract and thus was not effective at stopping active epidemics or outbreaks of the disease like Sabin’s would.

-By carrying out autopsies of polio victims, Sabin was able to demonstrate that the poliovirus multiplied and attacked the intestines before it moved to the central nervous system.
-This also suggested that polio virus could be grown in other tissues besides embryonic brain tissue, leading to easier and cheaper methods of vaccine development.
-John Enders, Thomas Huckle Weller, and Frederick Robbins would successfully grow poliovirus in laboratory cultures of non-nerve tissue in 1949, an achievement that earned them the 1954 Nobel Prize in Physiology or Medicine.
+By performing autopsies on many polio victims, Sabin was able to demonstrate that the poliovirus multiplied in the intestines before it was carried in the blood to nerve cells connected to muscles.
+Paralysis was caused when polioviruses invaded and destroyed the nerve cells that control muscle movement.
+A huge advance for polio vaccine research came about when it was discovered that polio virus could be grown in cultures other than those from embryonic brain tissue, leading to easier and cheaper methods of vaccine development.
+John Enders, Thomas Huckle Weller, and Frederick Robbins demonstrated they could grow poliovirus in laboratory cultures of non-nerve tissue in 1949, an achievement that earned them the 1954 Nobel Prize in Physiology or Medicine.

-Sabin developed an oral vaccine based on mutant strains of polio virus that seemed to stimulate antibody production but not to cause paralysis.
-Recipients of his live attenuated oral vaccine included himself, family, and colleagues.
-Sabin's first clinical trials were carried out at the Chillicothe Ohio Reformatory in late 1954.
-From 1956-1960, he worked with Russian colleagues to perfect the oral vaccine and prove its extraordinary effectiveness and safety.
-The Sabin vaccine worked in the intestines to block the poliovirus from entering the bloodstream.
+Sabin developed an oral polio vaccine using weakened live viruses to stimulate antibody production without causing disease.
+The first recipients of his live attenuated oral polio vaccine included himself, his family, and colleagues.
+Sabin's first vaccine trials were carried out at the Chillicothe Ohio Reformatory in late 1954.
+From 1956-1960, during the Cold War, he worked with scientists in the USSR, providing strains of weakened PV he developed along with instructions and personal guidance on how to manufacture the vaccine to stop their devastating outbreaks.
+The Sabin vaccine worked in the blood and intestines where it stopped replication.